Back To Search Results

 Technique or Treatment

-For medium-sized defects between 33% to 66%, a Tenzel semicircular musculocutaneous rotation flap beginning at the lateral canthus extending upward and laterally in a semicircular fashion may be used to recruit anterior lamellar tissue.
-The flap is then rotated into position over the eyelid defect.
-Although this flap addresses the anterior lamella defect (skin and muscle), it does not address the posterior lamella defect (conjunctiva and tarsus).
-A periosteal flap may be performed in conjunction to provide posterior lamella support and increase the ability to close a larger defect.
+For medium-sized defects (33% to 66%), the Tenzel semicircular musculocutaneous rotation flap is a well-established technique.
+This flap is designed at the lateral canthus and rotated medially to recruit anterior lamellar tissue.
+While this technique addresses the anterior lamella defect (skin and muscle), it does not resolve the posterior lamella defect (conjunctiva and tarsus).
+A periosteal flap may be performed concurrently to provide posterior labella support and facilitate the closure of larger defects.

-Proper lower eyelid height and support are necessary to prevent post-operative ectropion and retraction.
-One may perform a temporary tarsorrhaphy (to connect the upper to the lower eyelid) or a Frost suture tarsorrhaphy (to connect both eyelid margins to the brow) to further provide elevated support.
-If significant eyelid laxity is noted pre-operatively or post-operatively, performing an ectropion repair with a lateral tarsal strip procedure may be necessary.
-This may be needed, especially with a first or second-stage Hughes procedure.
-This may also be necessary with a lower eyelid skin-only defect, for example, when a skin cancer excision does not include a defect of the posterior lamella if the lower eyelid is lax.
-Cicatricial changes with healing can sometimes predispose a lower lid to cicatricial ectropion.
+Proper lower eyelid height and support are essential to prevent postoperative ectropion and retraction.
+Temporary tarsorrhaphy, which connects the upper and lower eyelids, or a Frost suture tarsorrhaphy, which connects the eyelid margins to the brow, can provide additional elevated support.
+If significant eyelid laxity is noted pre- or postoperatively, an ectropion repair with a lateral tarsal strip procedure may be necessary.
+This is particularly important during a first or second-stage Hughes procedure.

-Further, one may perform a mid-face lift to repair large defects of the lower eyelids and large anterior lamella defects.
-With this technique, the surgeon still needs the posterior lamella provided from either the upper eyelid (Hughes tarsoconjunctival flap) or possibly from a hard palate graft to avoid eye closure, and then the anterior lamella is provided via the mid-face.[7][8][9][10]
+A mid-face lift can be performed to repair large defects of the lower eyelids and significant anterior lamella defects.
+This technique requires posterior lamella support, typically provided by a Hughes tarsoconjunctival flap from the upper eyelid or a hard palate graft to preserve eye closure functionality.
+The mid-face life then provides the anterior lamella, restoring structure and function.[13][14][15][16][17][18]

 Complications